skunkteam/types/README.md

 When using the `emitDecoratorMetadata` feature of the TypeScript compiler, the compiler will emit some runtime-accessible metadata about all declarations that have decorators.
 This metadata includes the actual classes that are used as types for parameters or return-types (see https://www.typescriptlang.org/docs/handbook/decorators.html for examples).

 It enables libraries that perform automatic type-validation based on TypeScript typings of a method or constructor.
 This is done in several frameworks/libraries and can be very convenient.
 It is limited to classes however, because in TypeScript other types have no runtime aspect.
 When defining types using this library, types **do** have a runtime aspect.
-So This library enables the use of any type (even a regexp-validated string, an enum, etc.) as type in a decorated method and makes sure the right metadata is available at runtime for runtime validation. (see [this example of Nest.js integration](#nest.js-integration))
+So this library enables the use of any type (even a regexp-validated string, an enum, etc.) as type in a decorated method and makes sure the right metadata is available at runtime for runtime validation. (see [this example of Nest.js integration](#nest.js-integration))

 When using types in combination with the `emitDecoratorMetadata` feature, make sure to always create a TypeScript type with the same name as the runtime type-validator, as follows: